Do You Think You’re an “A” List, Whale, Big Fish, Top-Tier Client to Your Advisor with the Amount of Funds You Have with Them Now?

 I find this very disturbing!
-Over the many years, I have been helping thousands of clients retire, I have found one thing to be true: the smaller the amount of money someone has, the greater the impact a significant loss is to them.
+Over the many years I have been helping thousands of clients retire, I have found one thing to be true: the smaller the amount of money someone has, the greater the impact a significant loss is on them.

 Example: If you have $10,000,000 and you lose 50%, you still have $5,000,000.
 If you have $300,000 and you lose 50%, you only have $150,000 left.
 This is huge and makes it even worse if you are trying to draw income for life.

 Here are some other things I have heard about who they should help and how they should treat clients.